Information on how doctors can help treat breathlessness.

 Your doctor needs to find the cause of your breathlessness to find the best treatment for you.

 They will ask lots of questions about your health and your breathing problems.
-This can feel like alot to deal with if you are very breathless and tired.
+This can feel like a lot to deal with if you are very breathless and tired.
 You might just want your doctor to give you medicine to help with breathing straight away.
 If you find it hard to answer the questions your family and friends might be able to help.

 Your doctor will examine you.
 This might include:

-- examining your chest and abdomen
+- examining your chest and tummy area (abdomen)

 - asking you to blow into a tube to measure how much air you can breathe in and blow out (peak flow)